kksgandhi/personal_site/indie game recommendations.md

 ### [[Gris]] (3-4 hours)

-Literally the most beautiful game I've ever played, every frame of that game is wallpaper worthy.
+The most aesthetically beautiful game I've ever played, every frame of that game is wallpaper worthy.
 I played Gris when I was at a bad point in my life, and afterwards I described it as a game that squished my soul back together again.
 It is rather slow at times, but it absolutely deserves to be on this list.

 My rating: 8/10